Stephen Colbert (character): Titles and styling

-The titles and styling of Her Excellency The Rev. Sir Doctor Stephen Tyrone Mos Def Colbert, D.F.A., Heavyweight Champion of the World✱✱ featuring Flo Rida La Première Dame De France are mostly for comedic reasons.
+Over time, the character has accumulated multiple titles and styles of address, which can be summarized as "Her Excellency the Rev. Sir Doctor Stephen Tyrone Mos Def Colbert, DFA, Heavyweight Champion of the World* featuring Flo Rida, La Première Dame De France".

+He was granted an honorary doctorate of fine arts by Knox College in 2006, giving him the title of Doctor and use of the suffix DFA.
+This title was featured regularly during the recurring segment "Cheating Death with Dr. Stephen T. Colbert, DFA".
+On April 7, 2009, Colbert asked to be knighted by Queen Noor of Jordan, who bestowed him with the title of Sir.
 Colbert became an ordained minister on June 2, 2011, granting himself the title of Reverend.

-Colbert was mock-knighted by Queen Noor of Jordan on April 7, 2009, bestowing him with the title of Sir.
-He was granted an honorary doctorate of fine arts by Knox College in 2006, giving him the title of Doctor and use of the suffix D.F.A.
-(Doctor of Fine Arts).
-This title was featured regularly during his segments Cheating Death with Dr. Stephen T. Colbert, DFA.
-Yasiin Bey gave Colbert the use of his stage name Mos Def on October 5, 2011.
+Yasiin Bey gave Colbert permission to use his stage name Mos Def on October 5, 2011.

-After Mike Tyson failed to appear in a scheduled interview with Colbert on July 23, 2013, Colbert declared himself Heavy Weight Champion of the World and granted himself use of the title.
-The large asterisk in the title is to denote that he did not defeat Tyson in a boxing match.
-The suffix featuring Flo Rida was added during the segment I tried to sign up for Obamacare on October 23, 2013, where his name on the ACA form said featuring Flo Rida.
-Her Excellency was added to the title as Colbert was seated next to Michelle Obama at the White House state dinner in February 2014, in which the President of France François Hollande was not accompanied by a partner.
-Because it is customary that the First Lady of a visiting nation is seated next to the First Lady of the United States, Colbert proclaimed himself First Lady of France on February 12, 2014.
+After Mike Tyson failed to appear for a scheduled interview with Colbert on July 23, 2013, Colbert declared himself Heavyweight Champion of the World by default, and granted himself use of the title.
+The asterisk denotes that he did not defeat Tyson in an actual boxing match.

+During the segment "I Tried to Sign Up for Obamacare" on October 23, 2013, his name on the ACA form included featuring Flo Rida.

+Her Excellency was added to the title after Colbert was seated next to Michelle Obama at a White House state dinner in February 2014, in which the then-President of France François Hollande was not accompanied by a partner.
+Because it is customary that the first lady of a visiting nation is seated next to the First Lady of the United States, Colbert proclaimed himself First Lady of France on February 12, 2014.